If, like me, you wonder about the explorers who discovered Easter Island, you have to go to Ahu Akivi.

 Interestingly, this ahu is apparently also the most astronomically precise.
 It faces the sunset exactly at the spring equinox, with their backs to the sunrise for the autumn equinox.

 One of the life experiences that I can’t recommend enough, is being bilingual.
-And I don’t mean, ‘being able to speak enough of another language to communicate’.
+I don’t mean, ‘being able to speak enough of another language to communicate’.
 I mean, being so fluent in at least one other language, that you consume literature and media in both languages across your life.

-The reason is that it gives you hints about your linguistic blind spots, in the ways you accept information, classify and prioritise it, and consequently generate your worldview.
+The reason is that it gives you hints about your linguistic blind spots, in the ways you accept information, classify and prioritise it, and consequently how you generate your worldview.
 Just by toggling a phrase or query from one language to another, you can compare how one answer works in the first language and totally makes no sense in the other.
-Or how an innocuous statement in one language, can be a trigger in the other.

-Now here’s an interesting one.
-If I were to translate the question ‘who discovered Easter Island’ into my native language Malay (siapa yang menemui Pulau Easter), knowing that there were moai builders, my instinctive answer would be: ‘the islanders’ (orang Pulau Easter).
+Now here’s something interesting.
+If I were to translate the question ‘who discovered Easter Island’ into my native language Malay (siapa yang menemui Pulau Easter), my instinctive answer would be: ‘the Easter Islanders’.
 I would be thinking about the first humans to settle the island.
 It would not make sense to understand such a general question otherwise.
-‘Who’ encompasses any human.
-To enquire about specific categories of humans to reach Easter Island, the question is typically qualified in my native language (e.g. ‘Who was the first European to discover Easter Island?’).
+‘Who’ would encompass any human.
+To enquire about specific categories of humans to reach Easter Island, the question is typically qualified (e.g. ‘Who was the first European to discover Easter Island?’).

 I’m not sure why.
 Perhaps, when I store a fact in both languages, my memory preferentially pulls it up from the English worldview, when asked a question in English, and vice versa.
 And in the English worldview, the ‘discoverer’ of Easter Island always tacitly means, the first European who reached it.